United States • Born on May 9th

 Caitlin joined Watsi on September 24th, 2016.
 Six years ago, Caitlin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Caitlin's most recent donation traveled 4,200 miles to support Kimberly, a 5-month-old baby girl from Bolivia, to fund surgery to heal her heart condition.
+Caitlin's most recent donation traveled 8,800 miles to support Sarin, a tuk-tuk driver from Cambodia, to fund cataract surgery to restore his vision.

 Caitlin has funded healthcare for 88 patients in 12 countries.